 Michael Dahlenburg is a sought after conductor and cellist based in Melbourne, Australia.
 He studied cello with Howard Penny at the Australian National Academy of Music and Molly Kadarauch at the University of Melbourne–Conservatorium of Music.

 As a cellist, Michael is in demand nationally and internationally as a soloist, chamber musician, orchestral musician, recording artist and teacher.
 He has worked with international musicians such as Pekka Kuusisto, Steve Davislim, Li Wei Qin, Dale Barltrop, Andrew Haveron, Marisol Lee, Young Kwon Choi, Eoin Andersen, and William Hennessy.
-He is currently the Principal Cellist of the Melbourne Chamber Orchestra, and he has worked with orchestras such as Australian Chamber Orchestra, ACO2, and Orchestra Victoria.
+He has worked as a cellist and conductor with organisations such as the Australian String Quartet, Melbourne Chamber Orchestra, Australian Chamber Orchestra, ACO2, Auckland Philharmonia Orchestra and Orchestra Victoria.
 He is principal cellist of the Melbourne Chamber Orchestra, and an AMEB cello examiner (probationary).

 Michael plays a 1780 J Charles donated by Dame Elisabeth Murdoch, the Tallis Foundation, Hamer Family Fund, and other private donors.
 He would also like to thank Merv Dickey for commissioning his 2015 Ersen Aycan cello.

-Michael studied conducting with John Hopkins and Maestro Christopher Semen; and As a member of Symphony Services International Conductor Program from 2010 (under the guidance of Christopher Seamen), Michael conducted the Tasmanian Symphony Orchestra and Auckland Philharmonia.
+Michael studied conducting with John Hopkins at University of Melbourne and Maestro Christopher Seamen as a member of Symphony Services International, working with the Tasmanian Symphony Orchestra and Auckland Philharmonia.

 Michael has been a regular guest conductor of Melbourne Chamber Orchestra since 2012.
 He has also conducted the Adelaide Symphony Orchestra, orchestras for arts organisations such as Australian National Academy of Music, Melbourne Youth Music, State Music Camp, Youth Philharmonic Melbourne, Corpus Medicorum, Stonnington Symphony, and Australian Medical Students Orchestra.